-How Shell used video to demonstrate the need for change
+How Shell used video storytelling to demonstrate the need for change

-Crunch Communications, on behalf of Shell, approached Vox Pops International to create two high-end consumer films to be used at the launch of their new concept car in 2015.
+Crunch Communications, on behalf of Shell, approached Vox Pops International to create two high-end consumer films to be used at the launch of their new concept car.

-The new concept, Project M, focuses on the development of a car that meets the needs of the world’s future cities.
-We spoke to drivers both young and old across 6 global cities to illustrate how city driving has changed as a result of increasing urbanisation.
+The concept, Project M, focused on the development of a car that met the needs of the world’s future cities.
+We spoke to drivers both young and old across 6 global cities to illustrate how city driving had changed as a result of increasing urbanisation.

 To explore this change, and the new challenges which modern drivers face, the video juxtaposed an ‘oral history’ of the city car – in which of some of the worlds oldest surviving city drivers from around the world reminisced on what driving was like more than half a century ago – with footage of millennials driving in cities, the difficulties they experience whilst driving and the blind spots in modern cars.